puffscoin/web3.js/docs/web3-utils.rst

     web3.utils.isAddress(address,  [, chainId])

-Checks if a given string is a valid Ethereum address.
+Checks if a given string is a valid PUFFScoin address.
 It will also check the checksum, if the address has upper and lowercase letters.

 ----------